Ohio Turnpike Infrastructure Commission

 The Ohio Department of Transportation is responsible for the state system of roads, which includes all interstates, as well as federal and state routes outside of municipalities.

-If you have noticed and/or have experienced damage to your vehicle on a state system roadway as a result of a pothole or debris on the road, please use the green LAUNCH button on this page to fill out a reporting form with information about the incident.
+If you have experienced damage to your vehicle on a state system roadway as a result of a pothole, debris on the road, other roadway defect, or from an ODOT or ODOT contractor's vehicle, please use the green LAUNCH button on this page to fill out a reporting form with information about the incident.
 Your information will be forwarded along to a local ODOT district office for attention.